Joachim I Nestor of Brandenburg: Electorate of Mainz

+Religious struggles

 The neighbouring Electorate of Saxony also bid for the See of Mainz, but failed to secure it.
 The Saxon elector Frederick the Wise had debts of his own as a result, but no see to show for it and no privilege to sell indulgences to recover his expenditures.
 Frustrated, he forbade the sale of indulgences in his electorate and allowed Martin Luther to polemicize against them.

 Joachim Nestor, in contrast, became known as a pugnacious adherent of Roman Catholic orthodoxy.
 Joachim Nestor's brother, Archbishop Albert, was the initial object of Luther's attack.
 He urged on the Emperor the need to enforce the Edict of Worms, and at several diets was prominent among the enemies of the Reformers.

 A patron of learning, Joachim Nestor established the Viadrina university of Frankfurt (Oder) in 1506.
 He promoted Georg von Blumenthal, the "Pillar of Catholicism", as Chancellor of Frankfurt University, Bishop of Lebus and a Privy Counsellor.
 He was among those who met at Dessau in July 1525 and was a member of the league established at Halle in November 1533.
 But against his will, his wife joined her brother Christian II of Denmark in converting to Lutheranism.
 In 1528 she fled for safety to Saxony.
 Joachim Nestor experienced the mortification of seeing Protestantism also favoured by other members of his family.
 He died at Stendal in 1535.

+Personal life

+He married Elizabeth of Denmark, daughter of King John of Denmark in 1502.
+They had five children: